anonymmsubm/MICCAI2025/README.md

 * Load chest X-ray images located in ```IMAGE_PATH``` directory.
 * Generate segmentation masks (referred to as _M_) based on anatomical structures, please check [PSPNet](https://github.com/mlmed/torchxrayvision).
 Generated masks will save in ```OUTPUT_DIR_FOR_MASKS``` directory.
 * Generate anatomical patches, saved them in ```ANATOMICAL_PATH``` directory.
 It also calculated set of patches that are considered important.
+* Optional: To accelerate processing, the script optionally uses the ```ray``` library for parallel execution.
+However, this is not required.
+If you encounter issues or prefer to run the script without parallelism, you can simply comment out the relevant lines involving ray.